 All our prenatal recommendations include the most important nutrients — folic acid, vitamins A and D, and iron, among others — but our favorite is Deva Vegan Prenatal Multivitamin.
 It has the highest amount of all-important folate of our top picks, as well as choline to aid spinal cord growth.
 And at about 11 cents per serving, it is more expensive than our other top picks.
-However, it sources its vitamins from organic fruits and vegetables and has received high purity ratings from third-party testing at Labdoor.
+However, it sources its vitamins from organic fruits and vegetables and has received high purity ratings from third-party testing group Labdoor.

 That said, what might work well for one person might not be a smart choice for another.
 Some women need more iron than others (women who are anemic, for example), while others might need more calcium.
 If you live in a cloudy area or really slather on the sunscreen, you might need a higher dosage of vitamin D. The best way to know what’s best for you is to talk to your doctor.

 How We Found the Best Prenatal Vitamins